seilanhiep/data/kh/source_data/LASSP/systematic_land_registration_2013/systematic_land_registration_2013_metadata.md

 Description

-This dataset describes describes the status of systematic land registration in Cambodia's communes by March 2013, as given in the Cambodian Ministry of Land Management's Land Administration Sub-Sector Program (LASSP) 2013 newsletter.
+This dataset describes the status of systematic land registration in Cambodia's communes by March 2013, as given in the Cambodian Ministry of Land Management's Land Administration Sub-Sector Program (LASSP) 2013 newsletter.
 Data were provided to ODC in vector format by Save Cambodia's Wildlife's Atlas Working Group.

 Format